What is focus lock?

 You can’t “focus and recompose” the shot as the moment you move your focus point away from your subject the focus will shift to whatever is in front of the focus point.
 You therefore need to decide on your composition ahead of taking the shot, position the focal point over your subject and then depress the shutter button to focus etc.

-Alternatively, you would need to be good at moving the focus point around with the subject while part depressing the shutter button to maintain focus lock.
+Alternatively, you would need to get comfortable with moving the focus point around with the subject while part depressing the shutter button to maintain focus lock.

 Further reading on using continuous servo: How to focus on fast moving subjects

-You can set the back button focus button as an additional focusing button so that you have an option between the standard method of using the shutter release button or the back button focus button to focus.
+- You can set the back button focus button as an additional focusing button so that you have the option to use the standard method of using the shutter release button or the back button focus button to focus.

 You can use back button focus with single servo focus or continuous servo focus.

-It is particularly ideal when photographing still items when the camera is on a tripod.
-In this instance you need only focus once using back button focus.
+Back button focus is particularly ideal when photographing still items with the camera mounted on a tripod.
+In this instance you focus just once using back button focus to lock focus.
 Then, as long as the focal distance between camera and subject doesn’t change, you can then just push the shutter button to take the shot each time.
 You won’t need to look through the viewfinder and focus each time.

-The best example of this is photographing flat lays with the camera mounted on a tripod over products with the camera pointing down.
+The best example of this is photographing flat lays with the camera mounted on a tripod pointing down over objects below.
 I can change the arrangement of the objects as much as I like and simply depress the shutter button with each new arrangement, without having to even look in the viewfinder.
 It saves me a lot of time, and energy climbing up and down my little steps with each new arrangement.

-Another use is with macro photography, as any small change in the focusing distance will impact on the sharpness of the focus.
+With macro photography, any small change in the focusing distance will impact on the sharpness of the focus.
 If you use back button focusing with continuous servo, the subject will constantly be tracked until you’re ready to depress the shutter button to take the shot.

 The only difficulty is if you want to move the focus point while tracking your subject, without using 3D tracking (Nikon).
 On my camera both functions require my thumb.
 It is, however, really quick to move between the two functions, so with practice can be done without much interruption.